It starts with an aching.

 A deep, clawing sense of emptiness that threatens to hollow him out.
 It used to be challenged by an even more painful ache but as he runs his thumb against the back of Martin's hand, he considers that this is the last ache he has—an ache content to be the one to kill him.

 He was daft to think he had left it behind just as they had left London.
-After dealing with Peter, he had thought that his hunger had been satiated enough but of course not.
-He had denied himself so long that Peter's statement had just reminded him of how sweet it tasted.
+After dealing with Peter, he had thought that his hunger had been sated enough but of course not.
+He had denied himself so long that Peter's statement had just reminded him of how sweet it tasted to rip fear out from someone’s teeth.
 Still, he sighs when he feels the ache beginning at his fingertips then chokes down the disgust towards himself.
 Barely a day ago, he had just killed a man and the only thing he can bring himself to feel sorry about is that his death hadn't fed him enough.

 Jon closes his eyes for just a moment.
 It's nice.